Kinetic

 The year was 2013

-Photoshop was the leading design software and dominated the space.
+Photoshop was the leading design software and dominated the space

-I have spent the majority of my career building products for devices—everything from 2-inch screens to 10-foot UIs.
+I had spent the majority of my product design career building products for devices—everything from 2-inch screens to 10-foot UIs.
 During that time, I learned how valuable and critical testing your designs on actual devices is to the viability of your work.
 Creating design artifacts happens on a desktop, and when designing a mobile experience, you need to test your work on your target devices.
 How a button feels in your design tool is very different from how it performs in the real world.

-Existing ways to prototype designs on devices in 2013
+Existing ways to prototype designs on devices

 Video Playback